bladeacer/ObsiThemeRef/docs/themes/b/borealis.md

 | View in Moritz Jung’s Obsidian Stats | [Borealis \| Obsidian Stats](https://www.moritzjung.dev/obsidian-stats/themes/borealis/) |

 ## Excerpt from README
-An obsidian theme inspired by the vibrant colors of the aurora borealis, illuminating the night.
+An obsidian theme inspired by the vibrant colours of the aurora borealis, illuminating the night.

-A minimalist theme with two main colors that allows you to stay focused and create a productive workspace.
+A minimalist theme with two main colours that allows you to stay focused and create a productive workspace.

 ## Features
 - Dark and light mode